 As you complete your application, bear in mind the following requirements for pre-assign residents at EAST House:

 - Enroll in 2 out of 3 quarter-long seminars (EDUC100A, B, C)

 - Work with the EAST House staff to develop, execute, and evaluate at least two theme events during the academic year.

-- Participate actively in other theme-related events throughout the year by attending at least half of the theme events per quarter.
+- Participate actively in other theme-related events throughout the year by attending at least two-thirds of the theme events per quarter.